swiftlang/swift-org-website/documentation/server/guides/allocations.md

 [ perf record: Captured and wrote 30.868 MB perf.data (3817 samples) ]
 ```

-When `perf` tells you that it lost a number of chunks it means that it lost data.
-If `perf` lost data, you have a few options:
+If `perf` indicates it lost several *chunks*, it means it lost data.
+When `perf` loses data, you can use these options to help resolve the issue:

-- Reduce the amount of work your program is doing.
-For every allocation, `perf` will need to record a stack trace.
+- Reduce the amount of work your program performs.
+    - For every allocation, `perf` records a stack trace.
+- Reduce the maximum *stack dump* that `perf` records by changing the `--call-graph dwarf` parameter.
+For example, change to: `--call-graph dwarf,2048`
-- Reduce the maximum "stack dump" that `perf` records by changing the `--call-graph dwarf` parameter to for example `--call-graph dwarf,2048`.
-The default is to record a maximum of 4096 bytes which gives you pretty deep stacks, if you don't need that you can reduce the number.
-The tradeoff is that the flame graph may show you `[unknown]` stack frames which means that there are missing stack frames there.
-The unit is bytes.
+    - The default records a maximum of 4096 bytes, rendering deep stacks.
+If you don’t need high-volume output, you can reduce this number.
+However, the flame graph may display `[unknown]` stack frames, meaning missing stack frames exist (in units of bytes).
-- You can raise the number of the `-m` parameter which is the size of the ring buffer that `perf` uses in memory (in multiples of `PAGE_SIZE`, usually that is 4kB)
+- Increase the number of the `-m` parameter, which is the size of the ring buffer that `perf` uses in memory and renders in multiples of `PAGE_SIZE` (usually 4kB).
-- You can give up nice call graphs and replace `--call-tree dwarf` with `--call-tree fp` (`fp` stands for frame pointer).
+- Replace the command `--call-tree dwarf` with `--call-tree fp` to generate a call tree report that provides a hierarchical view of function calls within the program, showing how functions are called and the relationships between different functions.

+Overall, these practices help you understand your program’s behavior, identify bottlenecks, and improve performance in your Swift applications.